bitrise-io/stacks/content/changelogs/linux-docker-android-22.04.md

 ## Updates

+### Stack update `v2024-09-06`

+- Tool upgrades:
+    - Android emulator `34.2.15` -> `35.1.20`
+    - Ruby `3.3.1` → `3.3.4`
+- The Android 15 SDK components are now preinstalled (`platforms;android-35` and `system-images;android-35;google_apis;x86_64`).
+- The Android 12 (version code 32) SDK components are no longer preinstalled as we keep only the last 3 versions preinstalled.
+- The Google Cloud CLI `alpha` and `beta` components are now preinstalled, which lets you run [gcloud beta firebase](https://cloud.google.com/sdk/gcloud/reference/beta/firebase) subcommands.
+- [pipx](https://github.com/pypa/pipx) is now installed, which lets you install and run Python executables without manually creating virtualenvs.
+- Fix for running private steps in workflows via SSH git URLs.
+An SSH agent is now automatically started in the background (just like on macOS stacks) and the keys configured by the [Activate SSH key step](https://github.com/bitrise-steplib/steps-activate-ssh-key) are correctly used when downloading private steps.

 ### Stack update `v2024-06-06` (released 2024-07-11)

 - Libraries required to compile Ruby from source are now preinstalled.
 Previously, some Ruby versions failed to build when running `asdf install ruby x.y.z`.